xzhan0/xzhan0.github.io/_pages/Research.md

 nav_order: 7
 ---

-# Undergraduate Research
-I like exploring NLP and Human AI collaborations,
+I like exploring NLP and Human AI collaborations.
+Details would be updated on Oct.
+7

-# Collaborations
 <style>
     body {
         margin: 0;